gh-mentor/c-sharp-workshop/ex8-gui/advise.md

 �	Combine Steps 1 and 2 by generating the JSON data and testing the model in the same project.
 �	Combine Steps 4 and 5 by integrating the model and fetching/displaying data in one go.

+If you want, Copilot can generate:

+- Sample Employee model with annotations.
+- BaseViewModel + EmployeeListViewModel shell.
+- EditorConfig starter.